 Take the blood orange.

 Popularised in the 18th century as the craze for all things Southern European seized the bored rich kids on ‘grand tours’ of Italy and the Mediterranean, the blood orange was a cultivar established by the Moors in the so-called ‘dark ages’.
 This legacy reflects the Moors’ Eastward facing trading network which reached to India’s Himalaya mountain range bordering Tibet and China, where oranges originated and where what were then the world’s dominant economic powers thrived as Europe slept in a dark post-Roman sleep.

-That the ‘enlightenment’ owed such a debt of thanks to the Moors and their brilliance in the ‘dark ages’ in transmitting and adapting Indian, Persian, middle Eastern and Greek, food, culture, science, mathematics and philosophy, takes the story of a humble ‘orange’ into places we rarely go.
+That the ‘enlightenment’ owed such a debt of thanks to the Moors and their brilliance in the ‘dark ages’ in preserving, transmitting and adapting Indian, Persian, middle Eastern and Greek, food, culture, science, mathematics and philosophy takes the story of a humble ‘orange’ into places we rarely go.
 It tells us that the arc of history is far wider than most seem to see, and that food carries history’s imprint.

 I haven’t blogged about anything much in a long while.
 Now, more than ever, I want to share the story of food.
 I want us all to have a moment of reflection, of space, of understanding, even of liberation.

 “good food is everything”